 In BC, accident benefits (also called Part 7 or “no-fault” benefits) may be claimed from ICBC in a collision involving a motor vehicle and cyclist.
 If you are injured as a cyclist, motor vehicle driver or motor vehicle passenger, you may be eligible for accident benefits.

 Entitlement to accident benefits will vary depending on the unique circumstances of the case.
 In some cases, the accident may have occurred outside of BC in Canada or in the United States and still be covered.
-Your personal injury lawyer at Bronson Jones & Company LLP will assess you case and advocate for you to ensure you obtain your full entitlement.
+Your personal injury lawyer at Bronson Jones & Company LLP will assess your case and advocate for you to ensure you obtain your full entitlement.

-Your lawyer will also assess your ability to pursue a civil law suit for losses caused by the negligence of another.
+Your lawyer will also assess your ability to pursue a civil lawsuit for losses caused by the negligence of another.
 In many cycling accidents, the driver of the motor vehicle is found at fault as a result of:

 The amount of damages that can be obtained through a civil suit is reduced in situations where contributory negligence is found, such as: